 Fix it Yourself

-As a homeowner, you have the ability to fix your home’s problems on your own.
+As a homeowner, you can fix your home’s problems on your own.
 If you’re handy, fixing a broken water heater may be something you can handle, especially if the problem is simple.
-For example, in most cases, a water heater’s first problem is usually a blown out heater.
+For example, in most cases, a water heater’s first problem is usually a blown-out heater.
 Look at the bottom of your water heater.
 If you don’t see the pilot light burning, you need to relight it.
-This will vary by water heater, but typically you need a long match to do the job.
+This will vary by the water heater, but typically you need a long match to do the job.
 If this is the only problem, you can easily fix it yourself.

 If that’s not the problem, you’ll need to do some further investigation.
 Check to see what the problem could be.
 Is there a leak somewhere, whether water or gas?
 Is there damage to the water heater somewhere?
 If you don’t notice any major problems, it’s likely that your water heater simply just died due to old age.
 Most heaters will have a warranty card on it that will tell you the life of the heater.
 If it’s well past its due date, chances are you simply need to replace your water heater, which again, is something you can do on your own.

 If you’re not handy, or if you think the problem is too severe to do by yourself, then the best thing to do is call in a professional.
 A plumber will be able to inspect your water heater, determine the problem, and then make any necessary adjustments or replacements to ensure the problem doesn’t continue.

 If your water heater was leaking and you have water damage to your home, it’s also a good idea to call a water damage restoration company as well as the plumber.
 This type of company will be able to inspect the damage done by the water and fix any current or underlying problems before they become too serious.
 According to Liberty Extraction, an emergency water extraction company, “Working with a professional restoration company will help minimize your residual water damage and prevent the spread of mold or other airborne bacteria.”
 This is not only important to the safety of your home, but it’s also extremely important to your health.